How Are Present Values Affected By Changes In Interest Rates

 Q: What is a discount rate, and how is it determined?
 A: A discount rate is the rate of return used to discount future cash flows back to their present value.
 It reflects the opportunity cost of money, inflation expectations, and the risk associated with receiving the money in the future.
 The discount rate can be determined based on factors such as the risk-free rate of return, the creditworthiness of the borrower, and the specific risks associated with the investment or project.

 Q: How does inflation factor into present value calculations?
-A: Inflation erodes the purchasing power of money over time, so it's important to account for inflation when calculating present values.
+A: Inflation erodes the purchasing power of money over time, so don't forget to account for inflation when calculating present values.
 This can be done by using a real discount rate, which is the nominal interest rate minus the expected rate of inflation.
 Using a real discount rate provides a more accurate picture of the true present value of future cash flows.

 Conclusion